rafalwrzeszcz/Disqux/README.md

 # Disqux - XHTML-compilant Disqus embed script

-Disqus is a great service that take all comments-related scripts out of your shoulders, but it doesn't work in *real* XHTML applications (when the one is served with `application/html+xml` content type).
+Disqus is a great service that takes all comments-related scripts out of your shoulders, but it doesn't work in *real* XHTML applications (when the one is served with `application/html+xml` content type).
 Disqus team has even stated it clear, that [they WILL NOT care about XHTML support](https://groups.google.com/forum/?fromgroups=#!topic/disqus-dev/kaIyNK1kx8M).

 But it's not really a big deal - Disqus is loaded within *&lt;iframe&gt;* so all that needs to be XHTML-compatible is a loading script. **Disqux** is a drop-in replacement for original `embed.js` script that will allow to load Disqus in XHTML application.